solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Test the app

-1. Open Postman, or the REST client of your choice.
+1. Open Postman, or the REST client tool of choice.
 Make a `POST` request to `http://localhost:8080/demo/add` with the URL parameters `name` and `email`.